This post contains affiliate links.

 One Fruit Compote

-Finally, add a fruit compote such as cranberry sauce, apple butter, or jam!
+Finally, add a fruit compote, apple butter, or jam!

 Charcuterie Board Assembly Tips

-- When placing the different foods, I like to space them out to make sure that the different types of items are intertwined together and I don’t wind up with bread or fruit “pockets,” so to speak.
+- Space it Out: When placing the different foods, I like to space them out to make sure that the different types of items are intertwined together, and I don’t wind up with bread or fruit “pockets,” so to speak.

-- To make it easy for guests to enjoy, place nice pairing items side by side.
-This could mean bread next to a spreadable cheese, or plain crackers next to a cheese with a bite!
+- Pairs that Play Nice: To make it easy for guests to enjoy, nice pairing items should be placed side by side.
+This could mean bread next to a spreadable cheese or plain crackers next to a cheese with a bite!

-Pro tip: Two classic pairings are gouda with nutty or grain crackers and cheddar with plain crackers. - Finally, take color into account when placing items.
-By arranging colorful items in different spots throughout the board, the colors look well balanced and almost too good to eat!
-Take a peek at the image above and notice how the fruit and veggies are spaced out for flavor balance but also for cohesive color placements.
+- We Love Color: Finally, consider color when placing items.
+By arranging colorful items in different spots throughout the board, the colors look well-balanced and almost too good to eat!
+Take a peek at the image above and notice how the fruit and veggies are spaced out for flavor balance and cohesive color placements.

 Ingredients